Gleejr/Configure-ad/README.md

 <p>
-24. In top right corner (the notification tab), click the flag and then click "promote this server to domain controller".
+24. In the top-right corner (the notification tab), click on the flag icon, and then select "Promote this server to a domain controller."
 </p>

 <p>